Justin-Sniesak/Justin-Sniesak/README.md

 My list of projects and certs that I am starting in August of 2025 includes the following.
 I do not intend on taking breaks in between ,as I would like to obtain each of the following certifications over the next 12 months, while maintaining and updating the applicable repo screenshots of all building,troubleshooting and projects completed.

-- GCP Cloud Digital Leader (GCP CDL)
+- GCP Cloud Digital Leader
-- KCNA (Kubernetes Certified Network Associate)
+- KCNA
-- GCP ACE (GCP Associate Cloud Engineer)
+- GCP ACE
-- CKA (Certified Kubernetes Administrator)
+- CKA
-- GCP PDOE (GCP Professional DevOps Engineer)
+- GCP PDOE

+This is in addition to maintaining my current certifications:

+- CCNA
+- Security+, CE
+- Microsoft Certified: Azure Fundamentals
+- Terraform Associate
+- AWS CCP